Ecosystems

 Clear breakdown of prize pool formation and allocation

-All inputs and outputs are verifiable, ensuring trust for ecosystems, projects, and users alike.
+All inputs and outputs are verifiable, traceable, and performance-based, ensuring trust for ecosystems, projects, and users alike.

 Ecosystems operate as a B2B campaign structure on Arkada